 Summer Accounting Emphasis Program

-The Accounting Department launched a new Accounting Emphasis Program for (non-Accounting) Eller College undergraduates in Summer 2017.
+The Accounting Department offers an Accounting Emphasis Program for (non-Accounting) Eller College undergraduates.
 The accounting emphasis helps students create value in any type of business, non-profit or government organization.
 The program will broaden a student’s learning experiences and professional opportunities by providing training in accounting topics and analysis.

 The 9-unit program is designed so that all admitted students will complete the accounting emphasis coursework during one summer.